How to Build a Design Token System with Tailwind CSS for SaaS Products

 }

-A token system is only as strong as the connection between design and code.
-If Figma uses different names or values than your Tailwind config, you will spend time translating instead of building.
+A token system is only as strong as the connection between your design specifications and your code.
+If your design tools use different names or values than your Tailwind config, you will spend time translating instead of building.

-The approach that works best is to establish a shared naming convention that both Figma and code follow:
+The approach that works best is to establish a shared naming convention that both design specs and code follow:

 A basic transformation script might look like: